• Menu

 LearnTinWhistle.com

-Keep practicing to get used to the right amount of the air pressure
+Keep practicing to get used to the right amount of air pressure

 Remember, the goal at this point is to learn how to control your breath and the airflow.
 Don’t bother with unnecessary “rings and bells”.
 We’ll come to that later.